bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ## Setting Paths to Modules

-As our applications grow, it doesn't make sense to load all the code at once.
-Thanks to <a href="https://angular.io/guide/lazy-loading-ngmodules" >lazyloading</a>, we can wait to render modules until a specific route requiring them is hit.
+As our applications grow, it doesn’t make sense to load all the code at once.
+Thanks to <a href="https://angular.io/guide/lazy-loading-ngmodules" >lazy loading</a>, we can wait to render modules until a specific route requiring them is hit.

 @sourceref ./lazyload-route.html
 @codepen